ilanschnell/bitarray/doc/variable_length.rst

 The variable-length format is similar to LEB128.
 A single byte can store bitarrays up to 4 elements; every additional byte stores up to 7 more elements.
 The most significant bit of each byte indicates whether more bytes follow.
-In addition, the first byte contains 3 bits which indicate the number of padding bits at the end of the stream.
+In addition, the first byte contains 3 bits indicating the number of unused payload bits in the final encoded byte.
 Here is an example of encoding ``bitarray('01010110111001110')``:

 .. code-block::